 Which section on the Lower Kern is the Camp Run?

 The Camp Run puts in below Lake Isabella and takes out at our campground.
-On the map above, look for the red star with the label “Kern River Outfitters Campground” – that is our takeout.
+On the map below, look for the red star with the label “Kern River Outfitters Campground” – that is our takeout.
 The river to the northeast (right side of the map) is the area that the trip runs on.
 The section to the southwest of our camp (left side of the map) is our Big Five rafting trip.

 My friends booked this trip.
 How do I join their party?